How to Count Your Baby's Kicks, and Why is It So Important?

 Monitoring your baby’s movements allows you to detect changes in usual patterns, indicating any potential problems before actual changes in the heart rate are detected.
 The time in between the detection of reduced patterns in movement and decreased heart rate, may well be the only time you have to save your baby.

 The campaign further notes that if the outcome of decreased rates in stillbirth brought about through mothers counting their baby’s kicks and being aware of their movements to note any new changes indicating a potential threat, “is replicated in all 50 states (of the US), more than 7,500 babies will be saved every year!”
 The numbers thus naturally increase multiple folds, in a global context.
-Counting kicks during pregnancy is a way of saving babies’ lives.
+Counting kicks during pregnancy and understanding their pattern which is unique to a baby, is a way of saving babies’ lives.

 And one of those could be yours.